harrylaou/advanced-react-redux-exercise/README.md

 5. Using thunks, add loading indicators to the fetchUser action creator in /actions/users.js.

-6. Using Normalizr and a Redux middleware api, abstract the logic from the action creators in /actions/users.js to the middleware api
+6. Using Normalizr and a Redux middleware api, abstract the logic from the action creators in /actions/users.js to the middleware api.
+Add selectors for the state.